 The unit is equipped with five receptacles.
-The 240/120VAC twist-lock receptacles are rated at 50A each.
-The 120VAC duplex receptacles are rated at 20A each, with ground fault circuit interrupt (GFCI) protection.
-The receptacles are not routed through the main circuit breaker.
+The large receptacles are 240/120VAC twist-lock receptacles rated at 50A each.
+The smaller duplex receptacles are 120VAC rated at 20A each with ground fault circuit interrupt (GFCI) protection.
+These receptacles are not routed through the main circuit breaker.
 Each receptacle has its own circuit breaker, located directly above or next to the receptacle.
 Each breaker is sized to the maximum rating of the corresponding receptacle.

-Power to the receptacles is available any time the generator is running, even if the main circuit breaker is OFF (O).
-Verify equipment connected to the receptacles is turned off before turning the breakers on.
-Verify the voltage selector switch is in the proper position and that the output voltage is correct for the equipment connected to the receptacles.
+Power to the receptacles is available any time the generator is running, EVEN IF THE MAIN CIRCUIT BREAKER IS OFF (O) VERIFY ANY EQUIPMENT CONNECTED TO THE RECEPTACLES IS TURNED OFF BEFORE TURNING THE BREAKERS ON.
+Verify the voltage selector switch is in the proper position and that the output voltage is correct for the equipment that is connected to the receptacles.
 Improper voltage may cause equipment damage or malfunction.